Quantum Simulation of the N flavor Gross-Neveu Model: From continuum Hamiltonian to quantum circuit

 To discretize we place the theory on a lattice and replace the continuum derivative by the symmetric difference operator $\partial\to \Delta_{n^\prime\;n}=\frac{1}{2}\left(\delta_{n^\prime\;n+1}-\delta_{n^\prime\;n-1}\right)$.
 In addition, we employ a staggered fermion construction in which the original field $\psi$ is replaced by a new field $\lambda$ via the unitary transformation $\psi(n)=\alpha^n\lambda(n)$ where $n$ labels the lattice site.
 This yields the lattice Hamiltonian

 The sum is over all lattice sites and depending on the boundary conditions some kinetic terms at the lattice edges need to be omitted or modified.
-Notice that in one dimension there is no staggered fermion phase.
 In the usual Euclidean path integral the staggering transformation has the effect of reducing the spinor structure of the fermion operator to the unit matrix and in consequence all but one of the spinor components can be discarded.
 In a Hamiltonian formulation one can only do this for the derivative but not the mass term.
 Instead we allocate the 2 spinor components to even and odd lattice sites corresponding to the choice $\alpha=\sigma^x$.
 Choosing $\beta=\sigma^z$ then generates the staggered mass term $m\left(-1\right)^n \lambda^\dagger(n)\lambda(n)$.
 If we denote $\chi_{\rm even}=\lambda^1$ and $\chi_{\rm odd}=\lambda^2$ this can be trivially rewritten:

-For $N$ flavors of Dirac fermion we can then add a four fermion term to generate a Gross-Neveu model \cite{Gross:1974jv} and rescaling of $m$ and $G^2$ allows to omit the factor in front of the kinetic term:
+For $N$-flavors of Dirac fermions we can then add a four fermion term to generate a Gross-Neveu model \cite{Gross:1974jv}.
+Rescaling mass $m$ and the four fermion coupling $G^2$ allows us to omit the factor in front of the kinetic term:

 The resultant Hamiltonian has a manifest $SU(N)$ symmetry.
 To simulate this system on a quantum computer we first need to rewrite the theory in terms of Pauli matrix or qubit operators.
 We use the Jordan-Wigner transformation~\cite{Jordan:1928wi,dargis_fermionization_1998}